nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Searches for tasks with an associated tag.
 Tag is case-insensitive for your convenience.

-One Tag allowed.
-Tag provided must be alphanumerical.

 Application: Used to find tasks that tend to have the same tags due to similarities between them.

 Format: `findTag KEYWORD`

 * Searches through ModuleBook3.5 for tasks which have a tag named `KEYWORD`.
+* Only allows one tag as input.
+The rest will be ignored.
+* Tag provided must be alphanumerical.

 Tutorial Example:<br>
 `findTag Ethics`